ページの先頭へ戻る

 Backlash

-Mechanical play in a transmission that appears as lost motion.
-Direct drive removes it by eliminating gears.
+Mechanical play in a transmission; appears as lost motion.
+Direct drive removes gear backlash by eliminating gears.

 Torque ripple